kornfeld-sylla/FXS-alpha/improved one-over-f fit EEG/README.md

 Code for analysis of the 1/f fit of EEG signals from mouse and human.
-The code uses the same math as previously published code (SpecParam, https://fooof-tools.github.io/fooof/), namely Lorentzian Functions, but SpecParam has difficulty fitting the signal well at the lowest frequencies and between 10-20 Hz and often estimates underlying 1/f power in these regions.
+The code uses the same math as previously published code from the Voytek Lab (SpecParam, https://fooof-tools.github.io/fooof/), namely Lorentzian Functions, but SpecParam has difficulty fitting the signal well at the lowest frequencies and between 10-20 Hz and often estimates underlying 1/f power in these regions.
 This code tailors the fit specifically to these troublesome regions for an improved 1/f fit.

 This code requires MATLAB, and was developed in version R2018b.
 This code also calls on functions from the Chronux Toolbox for signal processing.
 Please download Chronux version 2.12 here: https://chronux.org/